kungfuai/CVlization/examples/video_gen/minisora/README.md

 3. Train a autoregressive MAMBA-based language model

-4. Train a flow-matching model
+4. Train a diffusion model with flow-matching

 ## Reference